[Updated February 2, 2022]

 One way to celebrate La Chandeleur is by eating crêpes!

-But until then, I’ll make crêpes at home.
-I’m glad they’re so easy to make and require just six ingredients and a pan!
+I love to make crêpes at home.
+I’m glad they’re so easy to make and require just seven ingredients and a pan!

 - 1 cup of flour